Citation, DOI & article data

 The usual presentation is a firm slow-growing nodule, more than half of the tumors are associated with pain 1-3.

-Angioleiomyomas typically originate in the skin and subcutaneous tissues and mainly constitute of well-differentiated perivascular smooth muscle cells aligned around multiple variably-sized vascular channels 1.
+Angioleiomyomas typically originate in the skin and subcutaneous tissues and mainly constitute well-differentiated perivascular smooth muscle cells aligned around multiple variably-sized vascular channels 1.
 There are descriptions of a fibrous pseudocapsule 2,5.

 There is no clear established etiology for angioleimyomas.
 Venous stasis and minor trauma have been proposed as potential causative factors 1.